There's something about the Angeles Crest Highway that attracts motorcycle riders.

-On July 5, the day of the fatal accident on the highway, there were two other cycle crashes there within seven hours.
+On July 5, the day of a passenger on a motorcycle was killed in a crash on the highway, there were two other cycle crashes there within seven hours.
 All three accidents took place on a one-mile strip about 27 miles above Foothill Boulevard.
 Police give this account:

 At 4:30 p.m. that Saturday, Adrian Cisneros, 20, of Panorama City crashed while rounding a curve, killing his passenger, John Angelo Chavira, also 20, of Van Nuys.
 Cisneros was seriously injured and was later charged with speeding and felony drunk driving.

 About two hours later and less than a mile away, cyclist John Hobbs, 31, of Glendale and his passenger, Cynthia Sciarrillo, 33, of North Hollywood, were seriously injured when Hobbs crossed the center lane and slammed head-on into a car driven by Eric Zappy, 21, of San Dimas, who was not injured.
 Hobbs later was arrested for reckless driving.

 At 10:45 that night, D. J. Long, 33, of Los Angeles, trying to pass on a curve, leaned too much and crashed into a guardrail.
 He suffered head and internal injuries.

 Police said another fatality occurred June 1, when a motorcycle ridden by 36-year-old Douglas B. Reynolds of Salt Lake City slid over an embankment.
 Reynolds was thrown off the cycle.

 Officials sometimes call in police helicopters to rescue cyclists who sail down the mountainside.
 Such accidents are more likely to happen when spring or summer morning mist and fog make the road slick or winter brings its ice patches and high winds.

 Some experienced motorcyclists say the inexperienced ones put them in a bad light.